espoirMur/my-blog-gastby/content/draft-blogs/plans-first-100-days/index.md

 I will have to write it with pen and paper and implement it.

 Day 17 : What did I do, I seems to understand the equation of BPTT now tomorow I will try to implement it with code

+Day 18 : Went back to the math of BPTT and learn something but distractions was to many today, I didn't finished what I started !